alexandre-touret/api-first-workshop/docs/workshop.md

 If we want to apply the same principes we implemented before, this client layer should be generated from a specification.

-How to do that for even-driven APIs?
+How to do that for even-driven API?
 The [AsyncAPI](https://www.asyncapi.com/) standard could help us in this challenge!

-It is based on OpenAPI and specifies event-driven APIs accessible through Kafka, AMQP or MQTT.
+It is based on OpenAPI and specifies event-driven API accessible through Kafka, AMQP or MQTT.

 ### 🛠️ Drafting an event-driven API